srcimon/screwbox/UNRELEASED-CHANGES.md

 ### 🚀 Features & improvements

 - More configuration possibilities for water reflection effects
+- More configuration possibilities for color outline shader
-- Added a second water shader to `ShaderBundle`
+- Added new shaders to asset bundle: `WATER_COMICAL` and `OUTLINE_PULSE_WHITE`

 ### 🪛 Bug Fixes